A tray full of an assortment of chopped vegetables, ground chicken filling, a head of butter lettuce, and pickled red cabbage.

 • 1 whisk

-• In a medium bowl whisk together garlic, hoisin, soy sauce, rice wine vinegar, ginger, white pepper, and sriracha.
+1. In a medium bowl whisk together hoisin, soy sauce, rice wine vinegar, oyster sauce, garlic, ginger, sriracha, and white pepper.
 Set aside.

 Leave a Comment